lublyanka/hugo/content/about.md

   name = "Lu Karelina"
 +++

-I'm Lu Karelina, 33-years-old **Analyst and Project manager** from Saint-Petersburg, Russia, currently living in Málaga, Spain.
-I currently work for <noone>.
-I enjoy to decompose complex tasks, create a way to deal with problems and make it work.
-I am a bit of a control freak and looking to increase my skills in devops culture.
-When I'm not working, you'll probably find me longboarding, reading science fiction or working out.
+I'm Lu Karelina, 34-years-old **Analyst and Project manager** originally from Saint Petersburg, Russia, and nowadays based in Málaga, Spain.
+I currently work for <NDA company name>.
+I enjoy decomposing complex tasks, devising effective solutions to problems, and ensuring everything runs smoothly.
+Some might call me a bit of a control freak, but I see it as a dedication to achieving excellence.
+My current passion lies in expanding my expertise in DevOps culture, aiming to streamline processes and enhance efficiency.
+Outside of work, I find joy in longboarding, diving into science fiction novels, and staying active through workouts.